Showing posts with label Terra Trevor. Show all posts

 At dawn we wake to sunrise singers.
 A high sweet trill of voices, abalone beads swaying, carrying songs from the ancestors.
 The singers are letting us know it is time to gather for sunrise ceremony.

 Next we wait for the paddlers to arrive.
 I stand with others on the shore and feel the sun rise from my heart.
 I’ve known two of the paddlers, a male and a female crewmember, since they were babies, and I’ve watched them grow to strong, beautiful, kind and responsible, young adults.
-Now I’m a sixty three year old grandmother, moving toward elderhood and I know the world that I will one day leave behind is in good hands.
+Now I’m in my 70s, moving toward elderhood and I know the world that I will one day leave behind is in good hands.

 If only in my mind I am again back in 1997, back when these two young paddlers where small kids and the Santa Barbara County American Indian Education Project began the series “Tomol Trek.”
 After much hard work, the project put together an academy with federal (Title V) funding and the year’s final outcome produced a modern-day recreation of a tomol.
 Our modern-day tomol was built by the children under the guidance of Peter Howorth, in his backyard tomol building workshop.